Illustration: The Besançon Museum

 • Room 2:

-Classifications and relationships between species: all related, all different?
+Classifications and kinship among species: all related, yet all different?

 • Room 3: